mlocati/docker-php-extension-installer/README.md

 ```

 `install-php-extensions` will install all the required APT packages.
-If you want to remove the APT development packages (which shouldn't be needed after the PHP extensions have been installed), you can use the `--apt-remove` option:
+If you want to remove the APT development packages (which shouldn't be needed after the PHP extensions have been installed), you can use the `--cleanup` option (**EXPERIMENTAL**):
 ```
-install-php-extensions --apt-remove gd xdebug
+install-php-extensions --cleanup gd xdebug
 ```

 ## Supported PHP extensions